RayaheenMseri/Assignment-1---Advanced-User-Registration-System-/README.md

 # System for User Registration

 ## Project Summary
 Inspired by the Salamah Registration Portal, this project is a fully working **User Registration System**.
-With the use of contemporary web technologies, such as **HTML5, TailwindCSS, Material UI, Animate.css, JavaScript (ES6+), and TypeScript**, it has an animated and responsive registration form.
+With the use of contemporary web technologies, such as **HTML5, TailwindCSS, Material UI, Animate.css, and JavaScript (ES6+)**, it has an animated and responsive registration form.
 The solution guarantees a smooth registration process, verifies user input, and interfaces with an external API to get business data.

 A responsive landing page and a registration form with input fields are two features that have been implemented.
   Company name, phone number, email address, and commercial registration number